DA0-DA0/dao-dao-indexer/docs/transformers.md

 nested files that are imported there.
 Transformers are exported as arrays since all need to be checked for every state change event.
 All matching transformers get transformed, so the order does not matter.

+Be sure to check out the [keys docs](./keys.md) for a very important explanation of how keys are formatted.
+It describes some utility functions that are essentially required to create transformers, specifically `dbKeyToKeys`.

 There are a couple of helper functions provided to make it easier to create simple transformers.